MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-prompting-floating-actionbar.md

 # Launch Copilot features using actions and prompt actions

-In this article, you learn how to add actions in the UI that users select to start the Copilot feature.
+In this article, you learn how to add actions in the UI that users can select to start Copilot features.
+There are two ways to launch a Copilot feature using an action.
+The recommended way is to use a *prompt action*, which is a type of action designed for specifically for Copilot features that you want available on a page.
+The alternative way is to use a standard action that runs the prompt dialo

 ## Add prompt actions that launch Copilot features